While many injuries heal over time, traumatic harm can have a permanent impact on someone. These are commonly known as catastrophic injuries.

-Impact of Shared Fault on a Case
+Impact of Shared Fault in Montgomery County Severe Accidents

 Negligence in a catastrophic injury case is not always clear.
 In some instances, the injured person could be partially responsible for the accident.
 In a vehicle crash, a claimant could be held partially liable if they were speeding before the crash.